bu-cnso/git-introduction/personal_project.md

 repository where I simulate the process of managing a repository on different machines, represented by different branches.

+I will walk you through how we set things up, but the **Simulation setup** subheadings will be actual instructions you need to participate.

 ### Starting a repository

 Let's assume we've been working for a while, and want to start managing our